-Sick leave top-up benefits
+ii) Sick leave top-up benefits

-As a result of new changes made in 2013 to the short term sick leave and disability plan, a maximum of 11 unused sick leave days from the current year may be carried forward into the following year only, to be used to top-up salary for illnesses paid through the short-term leave and disability plan in that year.
-The benefit costs expensed in the financial statements are \$91 (2012 - nil).
+As a result of changes made in 2012-2013 to the short term sick leave and disability plan, a maximum of 11 unused sick leave days from the current year may be carried forward into the following year only, to be used to top-up salary for illnesses paid through the short-term leave and disability plan in that year.
+The benefit costs expensed in the financial statements are \$34 (2013 - \$91).

-The accrued benefit obligation for the sick leave top-up is based on an actuarial valuation for accounting purposes as of August 31, 2013.
-This actuarial valuation is based on assumptions about future events.
+The accrued benefit obligation for the sick leave top-up is based on an actuarial valuation for accounting purposes as of August 31, 2014.
+This actuarial valuation is based on assumptions about future events and is based on the average daily salary and banked sick days of employees at August 31, 2014.

-iv) Long-term disability life insurance and health care benefits
+iii) Long-term disability life insurance and health care benefits